 - Production or distribution of federally prohibited controlled substances

 - Personal and commercial vehicles, excluding farm equipment

 As outlined within your Custodial Agreement, Equity Trust will review purchase requests on a case-by-case basis and may determine that your requested investment cannot be held within the account.

 There are important rules to remember when investing in your account that are the same across all asset types.
-These include:

 - You are unable to purchase an investment from a disqualified individual